 In early 1990, the Supreme Court created the Arizona Judicial Council to assist the Court in the development and implementation of policies for the integrated judicial department.
-The Court also determined that the Council on Judicial Education and Training would become a standing committee of the Arizona Judicial Council and entered Administrative Order No. 90-\\ to reflect this change.
+The Court also determined that the Council on Judicial Education and Training would become a standing committee of the Arizona Judicial Council and entered Administrative Order No. 90-28 to reflect this, and changing the name to the Committee on Judicial Education and